 Brits have been forced to get money-savvy amid price hikes and austerity measures, with the desire to make savings coming high up on their list of financial priorities.

 According to the Lloyds TSB Savings Index, more than 85% of Brits said that it was important to make regular savings, while 78% said they try to save any spare money.
-Compare savings accounts
+Compare savings accounts with MoneyExpert.

 However, the Government is not making it easy for consumers to get stuck into this savings culture, with the Funding for Lending scheme blamed for a further string of cuts to interest rates.